Symplicured

 Also known as: Tension-Type Headache (TTH)

 Tension headaches are the most common type of headache, often described as a constant band-like pressure or tightness around the forehead or back of the head.
-Unlike migraines, they are usually mild to moderate in intensity and do not typically cause nausea or sensitivity to light.
-They can be episodic or chronic, and are frequently related to stress, poor posture, or muscle tension.

 Common Symptoms